adcaptcha-org/adCAPTCHA-wordpress-plugin/README.md

 ## Advance Feature

 * Able to trigger adCAPTCHA on the "Place order" button.
 * Able to disable the WooCommerce checkout endpoint.
-This will help prevent unauthorized request, for example stopping credit card fraud.
+This will help prevent unauthorised request, for example stopping credit card fraud.

 ## Privacy Notices